 What is a real life example of scope creep?

 Let's say that you're building a website for a client and because of poor planning, you let requirement creep happen.
-The client wants a marketplace feature to be built in, which requires an entire software development team and additional resources that you do not have.
+The client wants a top marketplace software feature to be built in, which requires an entire software development team and additional resources that you do not have.
 Instead of the two months you promised in the original plan, it now looks like those extra features are going to make you deliver the project in five months, at an additional cost.
 No one wins in this scenario.

 What are the different types of scope creep?